jpanged/ItsDisturbing/specSheet.md

 * NaturalLanguageUnderstanding: analyze semantic features of text input
     - Analyze text for "redflag" keywords
     - May involve potential actions the user will take
-* * Generate report on the inputted audio/text file.
+* Generate report on the inputted audio/text file.
+  * Add progress bar for visualizations of each category.

 Look for: